Step-by-Step ETC Guide for NIRCam Grism Time-Series of GJ 436b

 • "Strategy" tab -

-• We selected the "centered on source" option for "Aperture location" from the drop-down menu, so that the SNR is calculated for the source.
+• Select the "centered on source" option for "Aperture location" from the drop-down menu, so that the SNR is calculated for the source.

-Note that in the ETC workbook associated with this Example Science Program, we created only 1 calculation for the SW observation (Calculation #4), since for both LW Grism Time-Series calculations we use the same filter (WLP4).
-We set the parameters for the SW calculation in order to match the LW calculation for filter F332W2.
+Note that in the ETC workbook associated with this example science program, only one calculation is created for the SW observation (Calculation #4), since for both LW grism time-series calculations you use the same filter (WLP4).
+Set the parameters for the SW calculation in order to match the LW calculation for filter F332W2.
 If the users want to calculate the SNR for the SW channel, when paired with filter F444W, they need to modify the number of "groups per integrations" accordingly (i.e., set "groups per integration" to 10).

 Select NIRCam target acquisition Calculation